mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 questions need to be considered:

 - What is the effect of the power and what does it achieve?
-- Is the power in keeping with the campaign’s power-level and setting type?
+- Is the power in keeping with the campaign's power-level and setting type?
 - To what degree will the power overbalance characters working together?